 Friendship Challenges

-Many HLP children worry about the types of children they’ll meet, especially if primary school posed difficulties.
+Many children with high learning potential worry about the types of children they’ll meet, especially if primary school posed difficulties.
 This could include not just those who are of polar opposite character and interests, but also “frenemies”.
 If they’re moving on to secondary school with children whom they already know, be prepared to see some of those friendships change.
 For more able children, help them to accept that it will take time to meet a like-minded cohort but that it is more likely in the larger school environment than it was in primary school.

 The Emotional Brain